contao/contao/core-bundle/CONTRIBUTING.md

 ## Pull requests

 * Follow the Contao coding standards.
+* For new features, create your pull request against the `master` branch.
-* Create your pull request against the `master` branch for bug fixes or the `develop` branch for new features.
+* For bug fixes, create your pull request against the lowest affected branch, e.g. `4.4` if the bug is in Contao 4.4 or `4.5` if the bug is in Contao 4.5.
 * Include screenshots in your pull request whenever possible.

 ## Git commit messages